DEV SITE .48

 They tend to enjoy clerical and most forms of office work, where they perform essential administrative duties.
 They often form the backbone of large and small organisations alike.
 They may enjoy being in charge of office filing systems, and using computers and other office equipment to keep things running smoothly.
 They usually like routine work hours and prefer comfortable indoor workplaces.

-Entry - Test Engineer
+Entry / Progression - Test Engineer

-The minimum level of education for a validation engineer is a Bachelors degree in a science field and several years experience in the field of validation.
-Many validation technicians work towards their Bachelors or Masters degrees while employed by a lab so that upon graduation they have both their degree and work experience.
+The minimum level of education for a validation engineer is a bachelors degree in a science field and several years experience in the field of validation.
+Many validation technicians work towards their bachelors or masters degrees while employed by a lab so that upon graduation they have both their degree and work experience.

 Depending on the type of equipment and facility the validation engineer should have a good mechanical understanding of laboratory equipment as well as a background in computers.
 Additional certification for calibration of equipment is often considered critical.
 Some pharmaceutical and biotechnology companies require additional training in Aseptic Processing Guidelines as well as GLP and GMP training.